astralfrontier/chaosfrontier-org-wiki/games/silverline/people.md

 **Conditions**: Afraid, Guilty, Hopeless
 **Moves**:
 * Swarm the area with an army of handbots
-* Reveal a handbot in a critical location
+* Reveal a handbot anywhere the heroes don't want one
-* Sabotage enemy technology with handbots
 * Evacuate the scene with the aid of her handbots

 The villain known as Handmaid wants to become a great inventor, and become the trusted lieutenant of some major villain.
 The bad news is that she's only good at inventing one thing: autonomous robot hands.
 The good news (for her) is that she's very good at it.
 Handmaid can show up at any time, cheerfully revealing a mob of handbots ready to give good guys the finger.